2022 Local Seafood Summit

 - Be mindful of space and bring what you and others can easily transport.

 - Items with your business logo including t-shirts, hats, mugs, etc.

 - Paper items like newsletters, annual reports, research papers, etc.

 - Shelf-stable, packaged seafood products, like canned salmon, dried seaweed

 - Artwork, poetry, books, creative expressions

 - Other items are also welcome!

-Scholarships are available to interested attendees!
-LCN seeks to remove barriers for participation for all attendees but we acknowledge barriers may be greater for groups most impacted by inequities.
-Priority may be given to seafood harvesters and impacted community members.
-Scholarship awards will be distributed pending financial needs and available funds.
+LCN aims to lessen barriers for participation for our programming, including the seafood summit, but we acknowledge barriers may be greater for groups most impacted by inequities.
+Priority for financial support was given to seafood harvesters and impacted community members.

 Nelly Hand, Drifters Fish